BuongiornoTexas/pwdusage/README.md

 Usage (mainly time of use) proxy microservice for Powerwall-Dashboard

-# Development notes for usage engine

-Everything in this document is a temporary placeholder for development of the usage engine.
-Contents will be incorporated into the server README or deleted in future.

-# Fixes required for final release

-This is a TODO list for @BuongiornoTexas.
-Everyone else please ignore (unless you want to help with development ...).
-Sorry for putting it here, but I need to keep this top of mind for implementation.

-- Fix `server.py` do_GET error response - right now do_GET always returns 200 even on
-invalid page.
-So Json Data source will always return working even if it is not!
-I think this may also be eating some configuration error messages?
-- Implement resampling/aggregation so that bar charts > 24h are meaningful.
-Should be
-quick (expect update in next few days).
-- Detail `USAGE_JSON` environment variable for docker build - specifically, what needs to be set up so docker sees the file in the local file system.
-And, you know, test that it actually works.
-- Address other changes needed to get code docker compatible.
-- Maybes/future functions?:
-  - Implement mechanism to dump data frame to file for debugging?
-  - Add query payload to allow user to limit return to either cost or energy data only?
-  - Add query payload to allow user to request summary data (totals) only?
-  - Add query payload to allow user to request raw data without aggregation?
-- Decide/fix best approach for https server.
-Don't want to be carrying duplicate code base if possible?
-Is the only thing needed a certificate `.pem` file?

-# Usage Engine for pypowerwall server

 The following dot points outline key elements of the usage engine:

 - The usage engine provides a framework for time of use energy and cost reporting.